Tito Sotto: President of the Senate (2018–2022)

 On May 4, Secretary Judy Taguiwalo accepted Sotto's apology, but clarified that "the apology does not fully capture the extent of the gravity of what his 'joke' implied."
 She also asserted that despite accepting Sotto's apology, she will not tolerate misogyny, anti-women comments, and attacks towards solo parents.
 Taguiwalo also thanked Sotto for supporting her confirmation as DSWD secretary.
 She, however, also thanked those who expressed their condemnation of Sotto's statements, and those who supported her and all solo parents.

-Despite Sotto's apology, and Taguiwalo's acceptance thereof, eight women's and workers’ groups filed an ethics complaint against the senator on May 10, 2017.
+Despite Sotto's apology, and Taguiwalo's acceptance thereof, eight women's and workers' groups filed an ethics complaint against the senator on May 10, 2017.
 Among these groups were Coalition Against Trafficking in Women – Asia Pacific and Partido ng Manggagawa.
 The said groups claimed that the aforementioned apology was insincere and that Sotto normalized patriarchal views and trivialized the abandonment of responsibility over children.
 The complaint was filed with the Senate committee on ethics and privileges, of which Sotto is the chairman.
 Sotto welcomed the complaint and declared his intention to go on leave from his committee as soon as he receives the complaint officially.

-On May 9, the Federation of Solo Parents in Luzvimin (FSPL) approached Senator Sotto in his office and requested his support for the passage of amendments to Republic Act No. 8972, or the Solo Parents Welfare Act of 2000.
+On May 9, the Federation of Solo Parents in Luz vi min (FSPL) approached Senator Sotto in his office and requested his support for the passage of amendments to Republic Act No. 8972, or the Solo Parents Welfare Act of 2000.
 These amendments included discounts on medicine, hospitalization fees, clothing, tuition, milk, and vitamins for solo parents and their children.
 In a statement, Sotto said that he is "ready and willing" to fight for the rights of single parents and assured the group that the amendments will be passed before December 2017.

 On August 7, 2017, Sotto filed a resolution for the Senate Blue Ribbon committee to investigate the alleged unexplained wealth of Commission on Elections Chairman Andres Bautista.

 At the start of the 18th Congress in 2019, Sotto regained his position as the 3rd highest ranking official in the Philippine government after he was re-elected as its Senate President.
 Sen. Panfilo Lacson administered the oath of Sotto.
 In his valedictory speech, he emphasized that the Senate will continue to be as independent but yet cooperative in the plans of the Duterte administration.
 Sotto, who served as Majority Floor Leader in his years way back in the Senate secured the support of his co-senators especially those in the majority.
-On the other hand, Senators Ralph Recto, Juan Miguel Zubiri and Franklin Drilon also regained their post after they were re-elected as Senate President Pro-Tempore, Majority Floor Leader and Minority Floor Leader, respectively.
+On the other hand, Senators Ralph Recto, Migz Zubiri and Franklin Drilon also regained their post after they were re-elected as Senate President Pro-Tempore, Majority Floor Leader and Minority Floor Leader, respectively.